 Choir director and vocal consultant

-Since 2005, Alison has served as Choir Director and Vocal Consultant for CGEN, playing a key role in one of Australia's largest massed choir performances.
-She has also coordinated and trained backing vocalists for Michael Bublé, Mariah Carey, Mirusia Louwerse, Paulini, Guy Sebastian, Nick Cave, and Neil and Tim Finn, among others.
-Additionally, she works with The Angels on their Symphony of Angels tour, bringing rock and symphony together in a powerful musical experience.
+Since 2005, Alison has served as Choir Director and Vocal Consultant for CGEN, shaping both massed choral works and featured solo vocal performances with precision, authority and musical depth.
+Her career spans the concert hall, recording studio and arena stage, including sourcing and training backing vocalists for artists such as Michael Buble, Mariah Carey, Guy Sebastian, Nick Cave and Neil and Tim Finn, and collaborating with The Angels on their Symphony of Angels tour.

 Shane Purnell